chainpoint/chainpoint-gateway/README.md

 $ make deploy
 ```

 After running `make deploy`, the Gateway will automatically peer and open Lightning channels with Cores.
-This allows the Gateway to authenticate with Cores and pay for Anchor Fees.
+This may take up to 6 confirmations (~60 minutes).
+This will allow the Gateway to authenticate with Cores and pay for Anchor Fees.
 This process may take several minutes upon first run.

 ## Troubleshooting